Runa457/rail-upgrade/README.md

 ## Plans

-+ Add variations of cargo wagons as well
++ Add variations of fluid wagons as well

++ Add recipes for upgrading existing wagons as well

 + Add low-density (= light) rails for space age

-+ Add recipes for upgrading existing locomotives. (maybe add downgrading recipes too)
++ Add recipes for space age

 + Balancing